| Also see http://www.ivorcatt.com/585.htm https://www.georgakopoulos.org/luca-turin/ 1.

 Theory C.

-I have come across 6pp of my writings from 1988, pages 17/8/88/1 thru /6,
+have come across 6pp of my writings from 1988, pages 17/8/88/1 thru /6, and send the originals herewith without taking copies.
+Please return them

 within 6mos.

-The idea is to present as part of a TV programme the thesis that
+idea is to present as part of a TV programme the thesis that conventional theory has nothing to say about whether a narrow (20nsec) pulse

 of current in all three cases EEB (see below) causes the same effect as